mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management.rst

 Creating your own Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~

 You can create your own bundle from the resources of your choice.
-Click one the create bundle button, This will open a dialog box as shown below
+Click on the create bundle button, This will open a dialog box as shown below

 .. image:: /images/en/Creating-bundle.png